 Dee-Dee Stout holds a Master’s degree in Health Counseling from San Francisco State University, a program that she designed herself to meet her educational needs.
 She also holds a Bachelor’s degree in Psychology with a minor in Human Sexuality from the same University.

-Dee-Dee is a California Certified Alcohol and Drug Counselor, Level II (CADC-II) for 20 years, finally deciding that her devotion to what works - harm reduction - outweighed any need for the certification and so gave it up.
+Dee-Dee was a California Certified Alcohol and Drug Counselor, Level II (CADC-II) for 20 years, finally deciding that her devotion to what works - harm reduction - outweighed any need for the certification and so gave it up.
 She continues to be an active member of the international Motivational Interviewing Network of Trainers (MINT; for more, see www.motivationalinterview.org).
-Dee-Dee has done extensive training in the field of substance use disorders/problems and behavior change with such experts as Drs.
+Dee-Dee also has extensive training in the field of substance use disorders and behavior change, studying with such experts as Drs.
 William Miller & Steve Rollnick (Motivational Interviewing), Drs.
 Scott D. Miller & Barry Duncan (The Heroic Client: Becoming Client-Centered and Outcome-Oriented; The Heart and Soul of Change; PCOMS & FIT on outcome-informed work), Jane Peller, LCSW & John Walter, LCSW (Recreating Brief Therapy), Dr. Patt Denning (Practicing Harm Reduction Psychotherapy), and the late Dr. G. Alan Marlatt (Harm Reduction; Mindfulness-Based Relapse Prevention), and many others.
 Recently Dee-Dee has added Brainspotting (certification to be complete Summer 2021) to her repertoire of tools to help with anxiety, trauma, and other mental & physical health challenges.

-Dee-Dee is Adjunct Faculty at Holy Names University in Oakland, CA, and was a longtime member of the faculty at City College of San Francisco, San Francisco State University, and California State University, Monterey Bay where she developed hybrid classes in “Drugs, Society and Public Policy” as well as “Substance Use Disorders.”
-She has developed curriculum for the Northern California Training Academy at UC Davis as well as for both UC Berkeley and CSU East Bay Extensions in their respective CCAPP certificate programs.
+Dee-Dee is currently Adjunct Faculty at Holy Names University in Oakland, CA, and was a longtime member of the faculty at City College of San Francisco, San Francisco State University, and California State University, Monterey Bay where she developed hybrid classes in “Drugs, Society and Public Policy” as well as “Substance Use Disorders.”
+She has also developed curriculum for the Northern California Training Academy at UC Davis as well as for both UC Berkeley and CSU East Bay Extensions in their respective CCAPP certificate programs.